Printer

 Total all-in by printer choice

-Same plotter (Graphtec FC9000-140), laminator (GFP 355TH), and electrical allowance for every option — only the printer cost and ink set vary.
+Equipment-only pricing.
+Same plotter (Graphtec FC9000-140) and laminator (GFP 355TH) for every option — only the printer cost varies.
+Ink and electrical install are excluded since both vary by volume and by what's already on-site.
 The recommended pick is highlighted.

 Once the decision is reached